66thparallel/BDS_final_project/README.md

 preprocessor.py
 train.py
 validate.py
-test.csv
-train.csv
-validate.csv
 fp.s
 /data/
     reviewContent.txt
     metadata.txt
     stopwords.txt
+    test.csv
+    train.csv
+    validate.csv

 REQUIREMENTS
-Please copy all files and folders into the working directory like shown above.
+Please copy all files and folders into the working directory as shown above.
+The /data/ folder is at the same level as main.py.

 The following libraries are used: Nltk, Numpy, Pandas, Sklearn, Statsmodels.
 To set up the environment cd to the working directory and enter:
 $ module purge